Religious & Spiritual Life at NMH

 The NMH mission — to engage the head, hand, and heart to act with humanity and purpose — is the unifying ethos that encourages the religious and spiritual pluralism of NMH.

-Additionally, we offer rich and inclusive religious/spiritual experiences — from Catholic confirmation classes to special-occasion chapel services modeled on a broad Protestant tradition; from the food, fellowship, prayer, and inspirational singing of the Friday night Breakaway group to Passover seders; from visits to local churches to meditation sessions.
+Additionally, we offer rich and inclusive religious/spiritual experiences — from Catholic confirmation classes to the food, fellowship, prayer, and inspirational singing of the Friday night Breakaway group to Passover seders; from visits to local churches to meditation sessions.
+Students are also able to register for a Mindfulness Meditation co-curricular that is co-sponsored by the Spiritual Life office and the Health Center.
 Support and guidance for all groups comes from Rev. Dr. Lee-Ellen Strawn, school chaplain, in conjunction with the religious/spiritual life group leaders.